 St Mark’s youth ministry has been named “The Shipyard” in reference to John Shedd’s quote, “A ship stays safe in the harbor, but that is not what ships are meant for.”
 A young Christian is safe in the church—but that is not what Christians are meant for.
 Our youth ministry is dedicated to teaching our young Christian brothers and sisters about God’s grace so they may “set sail” to their schools, work-places, sports teams and other areas of their lives empowered to share the love of Christ with others.
 The Shipyard is also a place where the youth of St. Mark’s are encouraged to step out of their comfort zone in order to serve in Christ’s name (Matt 25:40).

 Our youth ministry seeks to offer a variety of channels each month in which our youth can encounter the life-giving God.
-Through fellowship, service and Christian study our young people can find a community to call their own in which they can grow together in their knowledge and love of the Triune God
+Through fellowship, service and Christian study our young people can find a community to call their own in which they can grow together in their knowledge and love and grace of our Triune God

 Youth Sunday school meets in the Youth Cafe every Sunday morning from 10-10:45am.
 There, Bible stories are studied and applied to students' own lives while taking a closer look at the culture in which the story initially took place.
 All are welcome!!